kiranbhumber/SI507_finalProject/Readme.md

 #### CODE STRUCTURE ####

-This project crawls and scrapes the first top 100 Arists in Resident Advisor <https://www.residentadvisor.net/>.
+This project crawls and scrapes the first top 100 Artists in Resident Advisor <https://www.residentadvisor.net/>.

 It first does this by extracting all of the links to the artist in the 1000 DJS page here:
 <https://www.residentadvisor.net/dj.aspx>